znuny/manual/source/admin/authentication/token/index.rst

 Application Registration
 ************************

-An application registration is requried to access resources via OAuth2.
+An application registration is required to access resources via OAuth2.
 Upon registration, you should receive:

 * ClientID
 * Client Secret